Chants of 'F--- Joe Biden' rain down from NASCAR stands during interview with Talladega winner

 HANNITY: BIDEN'S PLEAS FOR 'SOCIALIST' TAKEOVER IS PROOF HE 'DOESN'T CARE ABOUT YOUR KIDS, GROCERY BILL, JOB'

-The "F--- Joe Biden" chant has surfaced at sporting events all across the United States, mainly in southern states, and has been especially popular at college football games where tens of thousands of fans have been packing stadiums in defiance of the Biden administration’s strict coronavirus guidelines.
+The "F--- Joe Biden" chant has surfaced at sporting events across the United States — mainly in southern states — and has been especially popular at college football games where tens of thousands of fans have been packing stadiums in defiance of the Biden administration’s strict coronavirus guidelines.